 - 1. The general provisions of the constitution and rules of the Party shall apply to this branch. - This branch shall not enter into affiliation or give support financially or otherwise to any political party or organisation ancillary or subsidiary thereto declared ineligible for affiliation to the Party by the annual Party conference or by the NEC. - 3.
-It shall be the duty of this branch to take all necessary steps to safeguard the constitution, programme and principles of the Party within its area.
-Any decision taken under this clause proposing the expulsion or exclusion of any individual from membership shall be in the form of a recommendation to the CLP which shall determine the matter in accordance with the disciplinary procedures laid out in the rules of the Party (Chapter 6). - 4.
+It shall be the duty of this branch to uphold the constitution, standing orders and rules of the Party and to safeguard the programme, policy and principles of the Party within its area.
+On being notified of any allegation of a breach of the Party's constitution, standing orders or rules of the Party, the branch shall either advise the complainant to refer the matter to the national Party, or shall otherwise refer the matter to the CLP which shall take action, where necessary, in accordance with the provisions of Chapter 6, Clause II. - 4.
 For the avoidance of doubt, the Labour Party Financial Scheme recognises the assets of this branch as the assets of { } CLP, of which they are a constituent part.
-It shall be the duty of this branch to co-operate with the CLP regarding the CLP's obligations under the Political Parties, Elections and Referendums Act 2000.
-Should this
+It shall be the duty of this branch to co-operate with the CLP regarding the CLP's obligations under the Political Parties,

-- branch fail to co-operate with the CLP, the NEC will not hesitate to take appropriate disciplinary action against individual members &/or suspend this branch. - 5.
+- Elections and Referendums Act 2000.
+Should this branch fail to co-operate with the CLP, the NEC will not hesitate to take appropriate disciplinary action against individual members &/or suspend this branch. - 5.
 The Officers of this Branch shall use all reasonable endeavours to procure that legal title to any leasehold and freehold property presently held by or in trust for this Branch by individual Trustees shall be transferred forthwith to Labour Party Nominees Limited to be held by it as Trustee for the relevant Constituency Labour Party upon the standard terms of Trust from time to time approved by the NEC. - 6.
 Every CLP and BLP of the Party and as a precondition to continued membership thereto shall with effect from forthwith do and execute such acts and deeds to transfer the beneficial ownership of their respective freehold and leasehold properties legal title to which is presently held either by individuals or by Labour Party Nominees Limited to and for the benefit of The Labour Party subject only to the CLPs' and BLPs' existing rights of occupation thereof and to their continued receipt of all rents and profits there from and the right to license and to lease the said properties from time to time subject to the prior written consent of The NEC but subject to the CLPs' and BLPs' continuing respective obligations in respect of any borrowings secured on such properties.
 (Note- For clarity this rule is repeated in rules for CLPs) - 7.
 Saving 5 and 6 above this branch shall not have the power to enter into property-related transactions or to employ staff - 8.
 Should this branch be dissolved or cease to exist for any reason its assets, after the payment of any outstanding liabilities, shall be transferred to the CLP. - 9.
 This branch shall adopt standing orders and may make such changes in the procedural rules and these rules as may be agreed by the CLP and the RD(GS) of the Party.
 Such changes shall not contravene the spirit or intention of the model rules as accepted by Party conference or the NEC.